I. Roles and Responsibilities

 - Suspension or early termination of the study or of one or more study arms because study objectives have been obtained according to pre-established statistical guidelines;

-- Corrective actions regarding a study center whose performance appears unsatisfactory or suspicious.
+- Corrective actions regarding a study center whose performance appears unsatisfactory or appears to raise questions regarding the conduct of the study.

 The membership of the DSMB should reflect the disciplines and medical and dental specialties necessary to interpret the data from the clinical trial and to fully evaluate participant safety.
 The number of DSMB members depends on the phase of the trial, range of medical issues, complexity in design and analysis, and potential level of risk but generally consists of three to seven members including, at a minimum: